risk-first/website/Operational-Risk.md

 In this section we're going to start considering the realities of running software systems in the real world.

-There is a lot to this subject, so this section is really offers just a taster: we're going to set the scene by looking at what constitutes an [Operational Risk](Operational-Risk), and then look at the related discipline of [Operations Management](#operations-management).
+There is a lot to this subject, so this section is just a taster: we're going to set the scene by looking at what constitutes an [Operational Risk](Operational-Risk), and then look at the related discipline of [Operations Management](#operations-management).
 Following this background, we'll apply the Risk-First model and have a high-level look at the various mitigations for [Operational Risk](Operational-Risk).

 ## Operational Risks